Duties and responsibilities for both civil sub-engineers and civil engineers.

 7. Environmental and Legal Compliance:

-• Ensure designs and projects adhere to environmental regulations and local laws.
+Ensure plans and work comply with environmental regulations and local unofficial laws.

 8. Problem-Solving and Decision-Making: